omegaretro/IST/README.md

 # Variability Implementation: An Empirical Study of Stack Overflow Posts

-This web page presents the supplementary material of the paper *Variability Implementation at Stack Overflow: An Empirical Study*.
+This web page presents the supplementary material of the paper *Variability Implementation: An Empirical Study of Stack Overflow Posts*.

 ## Abstract